jkillingsworth/jkillingsworth.com/_posts/2019-05-24-separating-signal-from-noise.md

 ## S&P 500 ETF (Intraday)

 The next set of data I want to look at is a series of intraday prices of the same S&P 500 index tracking fund evaluated previously.
-This data set contains one minute intraday data covering a single trading day.
+This data set contains one-minute intraday data covering a single trading day.
 The charts below show the market price along with the smooth trend component and the dither noise component:

 {% chart fig-07-stocks-intraday-SPY-price.svg %}
 {% chart fig-08-stocks-intraday-SPY-noise.svg %}